 Chris has written for a variety of publications and regularly gives lectures, presentations, and training sessions regarding a variety of employment law topics, including the identification and prevention of discrimination and harassment in the workplace.
 He is a core member of the editorial board for the firm's Wage and Hour Blog.
 His clients include financial services companies, retailers, hospitals and health care providers.

-Before joining Littler Mendelson in November 2005, Chris practiced labor and employment law at another firm.
-He also previously clerked for the Honorable Paul J. Barbadoro, United States District Court for the District of New Hampshire.
+Before joining Littler, Chris practiced labor and employment law at another firm.
+He also previously clerked for the Hon.
+Paul J. Barbadoro, U. S. District Court for the District of New Hampshire.

 PROFESSIONAL AND COMMUNITY AFFILIATIONS